Multilinear compressive sensing and an application to convolutional linear networks: Introduction

 \subsubsection{Other matrix factorization and compressed sensing}

-The content of this paper is strongly related and can be considered as an extension of the research field usually named "compressed sensing".
-Because of the importance of this field of research and to simplify the reading for readers whose main interest is in deep learning, we have separated this part of the bibliography and placed it in Section \ref{bibli-ref}.
-Notice in this regard that the statement in the informal theorem \ref{unformal-stat} can be interpreted in the context of signal recovery.
-In particular, the results on deep structured linear networks can probably be specialized to be applicable to matrix factorization problems for which stability property have not been established \cite{tsiligkaridis2013convergence,FTL_IJCV,FTO,magoarou2015flexible,LeMagoarouGraph,kondor2014multiresolution,Lyu:2013:ASM:2999611.2999679}.
+The content of this paper is strongly related to and can be considered as an extension of the research field usually named {\em compressed sensing}.
+Because of the importance of this field of research and to simplify the reading for readers whose main interest is in deep learning, we have separated this part of the bibliography and placed it in \cref{bibli-ref}.
+Notice that the statement of \cref{unformal-stat} can be interpreted in the context of signal recovery.
+In particular, the results on deep structured linear networks can probably be specialized to be applicable to matrix factorization problems for which stability properties have not been established \cite{tsiligkaridis2013convergence,FTL_IJCV,FTO,magoarou2015flexible,LeMagoarouGraph,kondor2014multiresolution,Lyu:2013:ASM:2999611.2999679}.
 We have not investigated this potential.